What are Avalon’s onboard guidelines and services?

-Electricity on board the Isabela II is 110v.
-Electricity on board the Amazon Discovery is 220v.
+Electricity on board in Treasure of Galápagos is 110v.
+Electricity on board the Delfin III is 220v.
 The bathrooms have a dual 220v/110-120v plug for shavers and small appliances.
-You will need an adapter or converter to use in other outlets in the stateroom for any small personal items such as a razor, curling iron or alarm clock.
-For specific details on land voltage requirements for each of the countries you are visiting, please refer to the Know Before You Go documents.
+You will need an adapter or converter to use in other outlets in the stateroom for any small personal items such as a razor, curling iron, or alarm clock.
+For specific details on voltage requirements on land for each of the countries you are visiting, please refer to the Know Before You Go section.

-All ships have hair dryers for passenger use; please ask at the reception desk if one is not in your stateroom.
+All ships have hair dryers for passenger use.
+Please contact the reception desk if your stateroom is without one.

 Laundry service is available on board for a modest fee.
 Check the price list in your stateroom.
 Clothes cannot be dry cleaned on board.
-For safety reasons, we ask that passengers do not iron their clothes in the staterooms as this is a safety hazard; the laundry service will do pressing for a fee.
+For safety reasons, we ask that passengers do not iron their clothes in the staterooms as this is a safety hazard.
+Onboard laundry service will press your clothes for a fee.
 Laundry service is not available in the Galápagos.

 You may check out books from the ship's library free of charge.
 We ask that you return them before your cruise ends.

-Due to the proximity to land, medical services can be called from shore rapidly.
-In the Galápagos and Amazon, there is a physician on board.
+Due to the proximity to land, onshore medical services can be called rapidly.
+On Amazon and Galápagos ships, first-aid-trained staff is available.

-Each ship has a shop area offering accessories, film, souvenirs and some select personal and toiletry items.
+Each ship has a shop area offering accessories, film, souvenirs, and some select personal and toiletry items.
 There is no shop on board the Ganges Voyager in India.

 All ships have non-smoking interiors.
 In Europe and South America, smoking is only permitted on the Sky Deck.
-On vessels in China, smoking is limited to certain areas of the ship.
-On the Irrawaddy and Mekong river cruises, smoking is permitted in a designated area.
+On the Mekong, and Ganges River cruises, smoking is permitted in a designated area on board.

-Each stateroom has a direct dial telephone which may be used to call between staterooms.
+Each stateroom includes a direct dial telephone which may be used to call between staterooms.
 Ship-to-shore calls are also available in Europe.
 Any charges are placed on your shipboard account.
-In the Galápagos, there are two satellite-linked pay phones available for use in the reception lounge.
-On the Mekong and Irrawaddy, a phone is available for emergencies if needed.
+In the Galápagos and the Amazon, there are two satellite-linked pay phones available for use in the reception lounge.
+On the Mekong and Ganges, a phone is available for emergencies if needed.

 Each stateroom has color satellite TV and will receive some English programming.
 There is a shipboard information channel and a channel with entertainment videos or movies.
-A TV is found in the ship's library in the Galápagos only.
-There is no television service on the Mekong, Irrawaddy, Amazon or Galápagos cruises.
+Treasure of Galápagos provides a TV in the ship's library only.
+There is no television service on the Amazon or Galápagos cruises.
 Television service is limited on the Mekong and Ganges.

 Your Shipboard Account